Global Gateway link

 Board of Directors

-• Performs a supervisory function over decision-making on important issues and management in general as stipulated in the Board of Directors Regulations, including setting basic policy on management and appointing executive officers.
+• The Board of Directors performs a supervisory function over decision-making on important issues and management in general as stipulated in the Board of Directors Regulations, including setting basic policy on management and appointing executive officers.

 • Regular meetings of the Board of Directors take place once per month, and when necessary the Board also convenes extraordinary meetings.

-• The Board is comprised of 9 directors who supervise management and make important management decisions.
-They include four internal directors and five external directors.
+• The Board is comprised of 12 Directors (five Internal Directors and seven External Directors) who supervise management and make important management decisions.

-• Business meetings, joint technical meetings, quality control meetings, and management meetings may be held to broaden and deepen understanding of the company and manage it effectively.
+• Business meetings, joint technical meetings, quality control meetings, and management meetings may be held to gain broader and deeper understanding of the Company and to ensure effective management.
 Directors attend these meetings in order to ensure that decisions on basic and important items related to the execution of business are taken flexibly.

-• The Audit & Supervisory Board is comprised of four Audit & Supervisory Board Members, two of whom are external auditors.
+• The Audit & Supervisory Committee is comprised of four Directors who are Audit & Supervisory Committee Members, three of whom are External Directors.

 External Director Kenzo Nonami